Multimodality as Supervision:

 The curve below shows the performance of each model on the test space not seen during pre-training compared to pre-training on the corresponding test space.
 We find that even thousands of similar spaces are not enough to substitute pre-training on the exact same space that we deploy in.

-Conclusion & future work
+Discussion & future work

 Citation